juanjofrelopez/design-patterns/remote/README.md

 - add the functionality to track the last button pressed in the remote controller. also add the undo button press.
 - each time a user presses a button, we record the command that was executed in the undo state.
 - then, when the undo button is pressed, the `undo()` method of the command is executed.

+## Macro Commands

+A macro command can execute other commands in order one at a time.
+Is a class that receives an array of commands to be executed sequentially.